 However, as a starting point we have put together one of the more popular routes many of our guests always enjoy.

 Guests arrive at Athens International Airport and are met by the prearranged pick up by Poseidon Taxis.
-Next is the short 30 minutes transfer to our base at Olympic Marina in Lavrion.
-Andy(Skipper) & Julie(host) welcome guests on board.
+Next is the transfer to our base at Olympic Marina in Lavrion which is approximately 40 minutes then Andy(Skipper) & Julie(host) welcome guests on board.

 Cabins are then allocated and Andy places the luggage of guests in their cabins.
 Andy then explains the basics of the yacht along with what is best for safety/comfort whilst on board.
 He then explains the suggested route for the week.
 After this guests spend some time exploring around the marina looking at the vast array of boats on show after which they accompany Andy & Julie to spend an evening sampling the delights of Lavrion Town and then returning to spend their first night on board Atlas in readiness for the voyage and adventure ahead.